Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `is3rdPerson`

+*Read-only*.
 Shows if the player's camera is currently in 3rd person view.

 **Returns**: